pintergreg/dissertation/content/en/docs/social_sensing/index.md

 After the match, the activity level was over the average, which might represent the spontaneous festival in downtown Budapest.
 According to the <span class="acronym" title="Magyar Távirati Iroda, Hungarian news agency">MTI</span> (Hungarian news agency), thousands of people celebrated in the streets, starting from the fan zones, mainly from Erzsébet square (Figure <a href="/docs/social_sensing#fig:post_match_festival">5.5</a> a), Margaret Island (Figure <a href="/docs/social_sensing#fig:post_match_festival">5.5</a> b) and Erzsébet square (Figure <a href="/docs/social_sensing#fig:post_match_festival">5.5</a> c) direction Budapest Nyugati railway station.
 The celebrating crowd completely occupied the Grand Boulevard, and the public transportation was disrupted along the affected lines.

 This social event is comparable to mass protests from a mobile phone network perspective.
-In Section [1.2.1](#sec:IstandwithCEU){reference-type="ref" reference="sec:IstandwithCEU"} I have analyzed the mobile phone activity at the route of a mass protest.
+In Section <a href="/docs/social_sensing#sec:IstandwithCEU">In Social Media</a> I have analyzed the mobile phone activity at the route of a mass protest.
 The activity of the cells was significantly high when the protesters passed through the cell.
 In this case, however, the affected area was smaller, and the sites along the Grand Boulevard were very busy at the same time after the game.

 <figure id="fig:hun_prt_timeseries">
 <img src="euro2016/hun_prt_20160622_16-22.png" alt="Mobile phone activity during and after the Hungary--Portugal Euro 2016 match, in comparison with the average of the previous and the following two days.">